 With this in mind, you may want to consider the dental plan offered through the County.
-If you decide not to participate in the dental plan, you may wish to consider a Health Care Flexible Spending Account to fund any expected dental expenses.
+If you decide not to participate in the dental plan, you may wish to consider a Health Care Flexible Spending Account (FSA) to fund any expected dental expenses.
+See Chapter 5 of this handbook for more information about FSA's if applicable.